You might be thinking, “Isn’t Missing a Connecting Flight Rare?”

 8. Book Direct Flights Whenever Possible – This is the only sure-fire way to avoid missing a connecting flight; don’t book one!

-After so many times finding myself on the verge of missing my connecting flight, I’m against them.
+After so many times found myself on the verge of missing my connecting flight, I’m against them.
 They really, really, really suck.

 Flying is stressful enough; why not make it easier on myself?